freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/mathematics/binary-decimal-hex-conversion/index.md

 What if you wished to convert a decimal number into a n-based number?
 A common way to accomplish this is dividing the decimal number by the n base repeatedly.
 Take note of all remainders, and when your quotient reaches 0 stop.
-Now simply write all your remainders setting the last one as most significant digit (your newly converted n-based number should have as last digit your first remainder).
+Now simply write all your remainders setting the last one as the most significant digit (your newly converted n-based number should have as last digit your first remainder).
 EG: Let's convert the base-10 `12` to its base-2 value

 ```